Vote to rid Nev. constitution of slavery moves to '24 ballot – KION546

 Democrats in Congress have not yet passed federal legislation changing the 13th Amendment of the U.S. Constitution.
 If the latest attempt wins approval in Congress, the constitutional amendment must be ratified by three-fourths of U.S. states.

-Moments before Thursday’s vote, Democratic Sen. Dallas Harris, of Las Vegas, another co-sponsor, took note of the federal language and ongoing attempts to rectify it.
+Moments before Thursday’s vote, Democratic Sen. Dallas Harris, of Las Vegas, took note of the federal language and ongoing attempts to rectify it.

 “While we can remove this from our state constitution, it still remains in our federal constitution and I urge my colleagues in the federal government to make similar steps today.”